prideout/gltumble/README.md

 continues to spin if you flick it.

 The trackball does not do anything with quaternions.
 It simply applies Y rotation (*spin*) followed by X rotation (*tilt*).

-Inertia applies to spin, but not tilt.
-The trackball avoids rotation about the Z axis, and here's why:
+The trackball avoids rotation about the Z axis.
+Personally, I like this constraint because I rarely tilt my head in real life.

-**When I'm at a museum, I often walk around an *objet d'art*, or stand on my tiptoes to see its top, or crouch to see its underside.
-However, I very rarely tilt my head to the side, since that doesn't reveal anything new.
-The only times I tilt my head are when I'm expressing confusion, or trying to read vertical text.**

-Personally, I like this constraint.
 If you find it to be too limiting, try another package such as [trackball-controller].

 - [Interactive Demo] using [Filament] and WebGL 2.0
-- The demo [source code] is a single JS file.
+- The [demo source] is a single file.

-Note that `gltumble` emulates the behavior used by [sketchfab.com] except that it does not support zooming yet.
+Note that `gltumble` emulates the behavior used by [sketchfab.com] except that it does not support zooming.

 ## Example